Documentation

 PayPal Standard

-• PayPal Email – Your sellers PayPal email address.
+• PayPal Email – Your seller’s PayPal email address.

 Job Submission Flow

 Up to the point of previewing your job, the flow is the same.
-However, on the preview page you will notice that the ‘confirm’ button is renamed to ‘pay for listing’.
+However, on the preview page, you will notice that the ‘confirm’ button is renamed to ‘Pay for Listing’.
 This is where the magic happens.

 With Stripe Checkout

-Clicking “pay for listing” will open the payment page and prompt the user for payment.
+Clicking “Pay for Listing” will open the payment page and prompt the user for payment:

-Once submitted, the page will automatically proceed.
-On successful payment the job will be marked paid and live/awaiting admin approval (depending on your settings).
-On failure, the preview page will be shown again with an error message letting the user retry if they wish.
+If the payment fails, the preview page will be shown again with an error message, letting the user retry if they wish.

 With PayPal Standard

-Upon return, the confirmation page will be displayed.
-If you configured “Payment Data Transfer (PDT)” in the settings, the job should be marked paid immediately.
-Otherwise, the PayPal IPN should be used and PayPal will notify your site of payment.
+If you configured Payment Data Transfer (PDT) in the settings, the job should be marked paid immediately.

 Security/HTTPS